microsoft/rust_fallible_vec/README.md

 These functions are designed to be usable with `#![no_std]`, `#[cfg(no_global_oom_handling)]` (see
 <https://github.com/rust-lang/rust/pull/84266>) enabled and Allocators (see <https://github.com/rust-lang/wg-allocators>).

+By default this crate requires the nightly compiler, but the stable compiler can be used if all features are disabled (i.e., specifying [`default-features = false` for the dependency](https://doc.rust-lang.org/cargo/reference/features.html#the-default-feature)).

 ## Usage

 The recommended way to add these functions to `Vec` is by adding a `use` declaration for the